Jangmadang: Food security

-North Korea suffered from a famine from 1994 to 1999, which killed between two and three million people from starvation and other hungry-related illnesses.
+North Korea suffered from a famine from 1994 to 1999, which killed between two and three million people from starvation and other hunger-related illnesses.

 The traders smuggle food across the border from China to North Korea for sale.

 Usually crops are the cheapest right after harvest season.
 In addition to the typical seasonal changes in the prices of crops, droughts in North Korea may cause severe increase in prices of foodstuffs, and harm people's ability to keep a balanced and nutritious diet.
 In 2015, the drought tripled the price of potatoes compared to same time in 2014.
 Rumors of a bad potato harvest coming also caused increase in prices.

 North Koreans who engage in various kinds of household business also farm private land.
 The poorest North Koreans, without the ability to start a food stall, usually live through subsistence farming.
 A significant portion of the North Korean food supply is produced illegally and privately, on small farm plots known as sotoji (small land).

 Goods and services offered

 Even if living conditions have not improved much in North Korea, the market activity and range of goods have had an increase.
 The quality of the goods has also increased.

-In 2008 among the most popular or wanted goods sold at markets were street food, car batteries, rice cookers, electric shavers, dress shoes, cosmetics, DVD-players, motorcycles and vinyl floor coverings.
+In 2008, among the most popular or wanted goods sold at markets were street food, car batteries, rice cookers, electric shavers, dress shoes, cosmetics, DVD-players, motorcycles and vinyl floor coverings.
 Many of the brand labels on goods for sale are fake, and pretend to be South Korean made goods.

 Cannabis may or may not be legal in North Korea.
 There is a report of it being sold in Rason market.

 Livestock stalls are a recent addition with markets in large cities being transformed into agricultural markets.

 Money lending and foreign currency exchange have appeared with growth of the markets.
 As banks do not really function in North Korea, but in name, the market stalls are used as the main platform for banking transactions.
 Many people use foreign currency for their savings and those selling more valuable goods often use Chinese yuan.
 Taking a loan, to buy expensive goods such as bicycles, has become more common.

 Even private medical services have appeared in the markets with retired doctors offering their services, and with self-trained traditional Korean medicine practicers present too.
 The doctors charge around 10 dollars for a diagnosis, and some doctors fill in prescriptions for people.
-Many of these doctors had been unable to live on their measly wages.
+Many of these doctors had been unable to live on their wages.
 Black market medical services have been around since the free health care system collapsed in the 1990s.
 Some officials have themselves been forced to receive help from the same doctors they are supposed to crackdown.